giuseppeg/style-sheet/README.md

 ## Contributing

 Since this is a side project and we don't want to burn out, we decided to disable the GitHub issues.
-I have a full time job and work on this project at random times and for fun.
+We have full time jobs and work on this project at random times and for fun.

 <a href="https://medium.com/@kitze/github-stars-wont-pay-your-rent-8b348e12baed"><img alt="Blog Post: Stars Won't Pay You Rent" src="https://img.shields.io/badge/stars-won't%20pay%20you%20rent-ff0000"></a>